-- Ancient Society Akhenaten
+- Ancient Society Akhenaten or Ancient Greece

 - History for Kids

 - Human remains/Bog bodies

 - Unsolved Mysteries JFK

 - French Revolution

 - Popular Culture

 Assessment will be based on a variety of tasks which will engage student knowledge and skill.
 Some assessments will also contain a component of student choice.